Reliance beats street with record profit on back of gains from stake sale, Jio | Business

 It also sold a 49 per cent stake in the fuel retailing business to BP for Rs 7,629 crore.
 "We completed the largest fund raise in Indian corporate history in this quarter," Ambani said.

-State-owned Indian Oil Corp (IOC) holds the distinction of posting the highest ever quarterly profit by any Indian firm when it had reported a net profit of Rs 14,512.81 crore in January-March 2013..
+Total wireless data traffic for Jio was 1,420 crore GB, 30 per cent higher than previous year.
+State-owned Indian Oil Corp (IOC) holds the distinction of posting the highest ever quarterly profit by any Indian firm when it had reported a net profit of Rs 14,512.81 crore in January-March 2013.